ARSFI/cms-mqtt-broker/README.md

 # CMS MQTT Broker

-A multi-server cluster of MQTT brokers to enable sharing information between Winlink services.
+A multi-server cluster of MQTT brokers to enable sharing information between broker instances.

 # Requirements
 * MQTT broker /w support for simultaneous and multiple TCP and WebSocket connections